biano254/trial/readme.txt

-this is my persnol resume website
+this is my persnol resume website it capture all my web-development skill .